suurjaak/Skyperious/README.md

 Skyperious is a Skype database viewer and merger, written in Python.

-It can open local Skype SQLite databases and look at their contents:
+You can open local Skype SQLite databases and look at their contents:

 - search across all messages and contacts
 - browse, filter and export chat histories, see chat statistics